Digital marketing evangelist Avinash Kaushik says, “Most businesses are data-rich but lack information.”

 Why are eCommerce KPIs like conversion rates important?
 With proper conversion rate optimization services, you’ll be able to increase revenue per visitor, acquire new customers and grow your business.

-Also, keeping track of the right eCommerce KPIs allows you to detect patterns you may not have seen otherwise.
+Plus, tracking the most important eCommerce metrics allows you to spot patterns you might not have noticed otherwise.

 Tracking the wrong key performance indicators can doom your eCommerce business.
 KPIs are strategic decision drivers, not accounting mechanisms.
 They should lead and not just track digital initiatives.

 The seven common mistakes eCommerce store owners make when it comes to KPIs are:

 Measuring the wrong KPIs may paint an inaccurate picture of your eCommerce store’s performance.
 Vanity metrics, for instance, can make your company look good to others, but they do little to move the needle or inform future strategies.